MoneyLion Review (2022): A Disciplined Financial Platform

 Also known as the Financial Heartbeat, this feature helps users track the current state of their finances.
-Similar to apps that monitor your health and count your steps every day, this feature monitors user’s financial health and steps towards a personal goal.
+Similar to apps that monitor your health and count your steps every day, this feature monitors users’ financial health and steps towards a personal goal.
 The goal of this feature is to help reduce financial stress and achieve goals.
-This feature uses AI tools, machine learning, and data to deliver user’s their own financial planning and advice.
+It is built using AI tools, machine learning, and data to deliver users their own financial planning and advice.

 Users receive a daily financial heartbeat score, which is used to monitor progress to help keep users on track to reach their goals.
 The score is based on how well users save and how much they spend.
 Also, it includes a shield of protection, which factors in how much insurance coverage a user needs.
 Finally, it factors in a user’s credit use and monitors their credit score.

 Overall, my experience using MoneyLion is good.
 However, maintaining active use can vary.
 Although there were many pros to using this service, there were also a fair amount of cons.